Special Operations Unit

 Technical Rescue Team - Comprised of Police Officers from the Town of Greenburgh Firefighters from the Fairview and Greenville Fire Departments.

-K-9 Unit - Comprised of a Police Officer/handler and canine “Patriot” from the Town of Greenburgh.
+K-9 Unit - Comprised of a Police Officer/handler and canine “Metro” from the Town of Greenburgh.

 Mobile Command Center Unit - Comprised of Police Officers from the Town of Greenburgh.